 The locals call it Kedonganan Traditional Fish Market.
 But tourists know it by another name.
-Among travelers, it declared as Jimbaran Fish Market.
+Among travelers, it declares as Jimbaran Fish Market.
 And between other markets downtown, Kedongan is definitely one of the busiest wet markets.
 Exploring the market might give an essential Balinese experience for tourists looking for an insight into the locals’ daily life.

 Jimbaran Fish Market is a hub where both locals and tourists get to buy seafood caught by local fishermen.
 Every morning brightly colored boats would come into the nearby harbor to unload their haul.
 Seafood of every kind is available.
 Buyers just need to come as early as possible to get the freshest catch.

-Too late to buy it from the first hand? worry not.
+Too late to buy it first hand? worry not.
 The seafood unloaded in the morning can be found in the stalls inside the market.
 There is however one small snag.
 Vendors inside the market will sell it at a slightly higher price.
 Trying to make a little profit.
 However, buyers are still welcome to haggle.
 It’s the art of going to a traditional market, after all.

 The main selling point of Jimbaran Fish Market is people can buy the freshest seafood for cheap.
 Compared to eating seafood at a fancy restaurant, buying it here is definitely a steal.
 The price will differ depending on the vendors.
 So stroll around and look for the best price.

 The price for fresh fish starts from Rp55.000 to Rp85.000 for 1 kg.
 Among the many kinds of fish in this market, the most sought after is the red snapper.
 It’s not a surprise though, considering there are so many ways to cook this white fish.
 It couldn’t go wrong and the meat tastes sweet too.